Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Baby Steps and a Baptism of Fire

 On Aug.
-14, 2007, Comoros played to a 3-0 defeat against Madagascar at Antananarivo's Mahamisina Stadium.
+14, 2007, Comoros played a 3-0 defeat against Madagascar at Antananarivo's Mahamisina Stadium.

 On Oct.
 14, 2007, Comoros traveled to the same venue, and the stakes were enormous.

-Comoros had a tall task ahead of its second leg as the nation made history.
+Comoros had a tall task ahead of its second leg.
 Located in the northwest section of Grand Comore, the Stade Said Mohamed Cheikh in Mitsamiouli opened as Comoros' national stadium in 2007.
-Fans witnessed the national team play home, but the result was another four-goal defeat.
-The 10-2 aggregate defeat was a cruel series that Comoros endured as the nation would struggle internationally.
+Fans witnessed the national team play home, but the 10-2 aggregate defeat was a cruel series that Comoros endured as the nation struggled internationally.

-Lack of defense became a significant issue in Comoros' 2012 Africa Cup of Nations qualifying campaign, which began with a 4-0 loss in Zambia, its opponent eventually winning the tournament.
+Lack of defense became a significant issue in Comoros' 2012 Africa Cup of Nations qualifying campaign.
 Comoros allowed 10 of its 14 goals away while dropping points that would have preserved draws.
-A month after losing in Zambia, Comoros nearly had a vital draw against Mozambique until Josemar's late goal determined the outcome.
+After losing 4-0 in Zambia, Comoros nearly had a vital draw against Mozambique until Josemar's late goal determined the outcome.

 Comoros lost 1-0 to Mozambique on Oct.
 9, 2010, in the first of four losses over 13 months against the east African nation.
 In addition to losing 3-0 in the qualifying finale on Oct.
 8, 2011, Comoros lost both matches against Mozambique in qualifying for the 2014 FIFA World Cup in November 2011.

-Comoros did not score until its fourth qualifier when an 83rd-minute goal from Abdoulaide Mzé Mbaba helped his nation achieved a 1-1 draw against Libya (who also reached the 2012 Africa Cup of Nations) on June 5, 2011.
+Comoros did not score until its fourth qualifier when an 83rd-minute goal from Abdoulaide Mzé Mbaba helped his nation achieve a 1-1 draw against Libya on June 5, 2011.
 Comoros' other goal came three months later when Marseille-born Youssouf Yacoub M'Changama scored against Zambia.
-Another draw seemed possible but similar to its home game against Mozambique, Comoros allowed Emmanuel Mayuka's 87th-minute goal to give Zambia a win 2-1.
+Another draw seemed possible, but Comoros allowed Emmanuel Mayuka's 87th-minute goal to win Zambia 2-1.

 One point was all Comoros achieved.
-The result was devastating as Comoros did not even enter into the 2013 Africa Cup of Nations qualifiers.
-The two matches Comoros played against Mauritius in the 2014 African Nations Championship would be the last matches for nearly 15 months.
+The result was devastating as Comoros did not enter into the 2013 Africa Cup of Nations qualifiers.
+Comoros only played two matches against Mauritius in the 2014 African Nations Championship.

 A change would alter the nation's footballing history.